 Section 1.
 Compensation for Services.
-During the Term of this Agreement, the Board shall pay CS Partners an annual fee (the "Fee") equal to eight percent (8%), which is a 2% reduction from the typical ten percent (10%) Fee, of the total Aid received from the State of Michigan for the Academy's fiscal years 2021-2022; 2022-2023; 2023-2024, and nine percent (9%) of the total Aid received from the State of Michigan for the Academy's fiscal years, 2024-2025 and 2025-2026, pursuant to the State School Aid Act of 1979, as amended.
-At no time shall the annual fee be less than \$80,000.
+During the Term of this Agreement, the Board shall pay CS Partners an annual fee (the "Fee") equal to ten percent (10%) of the total State School Aid Foundation Allowance received from the State of Michigan, pursuant to the State School Aid Act of 1979, as amended.
+At no time shall the annual fee be less than \$100,000.